railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 * Courier Outside Europe.

-To define a new delivery grid, use the menu :menuselection:`Stock Management --> Configuration --> Deliveries --> Delivery Pricelist`.
+To define a new delivery grid, use the menu :menuselection:`Warehouse --> Configuration --> Delivery --> Delivery Pricelist`.
 You then give a name to your delivery grid and define the region for which the tariffs in the grid will be applicable.
 To do this, use the second tab :guilabel:`Destination`.
 There you can set: